 - Was it hard to wait until the game leader was done talking to start running?
 Why or why not?

 - Did you use any strategies to stay still until you heard the word “Go”?
 What were they?

 - Did you have any false starts where you had to go back to the beginning?
 How did that feel to have to start over?

-Discuss with students that having to start over in this game is similar to what happens when you interrupt others in conversation.
+Discuss with students that having to start over in these impulse control activities are similar to what happens when you interrupt others in conversation.
 If you’re always interrupting, the conversation starts over, and you lose the momentum you’ve built with the other person.
 And even if you don’t interrupt, but you just stop listening intently, you’ll often miss important information.

 - Me and My Feelings: A Kids’ Guide to Understanding and Expressing Themselves by Vanessa Green Allen